Alarms & Notifications

 • Metric — select the metric to monitor

-• Condition — set the trigger threshold (high limit, low limit, state change)
+• Condition — set the trigger type:

 Screenshot: Create Alarm dialog with metric selection, condition, and deadband fields